The knee plays an important role in your mobility, but this common injury can lead to a host of symptoms, including swelling and pain.

 Perhaps you feel a telltale “pop” while playing sports.
 Or maybe you feel your knee giving way as you do something as simple as getting up from a chair.
 And although you may still be able to walk, your knee is swollen and may be causing pain.

 If any of these symptoms sound familiar, you might have injured a part of the knee called the meniscus.
-Known as a meniscus tear, this injury is fairly common and can impact people from all ages and walks of life, including professional athletes, weekend warriors and everything in between.
+Known as a meniscus tear, this injury is fairly common and can impact people from all ages and walks of life, including professional athletes, weekend warriors and everyone in between.

 What is a meniscus?